jaceklaskowski/spark-kubernetes-book/docs/demo/using-cloud-storage-for-checkpoint-location-in-spark-structured-streaming-on-google-kubernetes-engine.md

 The most challenging task in the demo has been to include necessary dependencies in a Docker image to support the `gs://` prefix.

-!!! danger "Work in Progress"
-    The demo is a work in progress.

 ## Before you begin

 It is assumed that you have finished the following: